-Level III Competency Check-offs
+\Level III Competency Check-offs

 In a one-on-one situation with an instructor the student will be provided with three critical thinking client scenarios.
 The student will be expected to describe appropriate interventions and the student's knowledge will assessed as basic, proficient or advanced.
-Lecture Hours: 0.0 Lab Hours: 14.0
+Lecture Hours: o.o Lab Hours: 14.0

-CA-NSG 300X LEVEL III CLINICAL EXPERIENCE
+CA-NSG 300X LEVEL III Clinical Experience

-In the acute, long term and specialty care facilities as well as observational sites the student will have opportunity to meet clinical competencies for Maternal and Infant Nursing; Pediatric Nursing/Growth and Development; Mental Health Nursing; Advanced Medical Surgical Nursing and Leadership and Supervision.
-Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 160.0
+5.0 Quarter Credit Hours In the acute, long term and specialty care facilities as well as observational sites the student will have opportunity to meet clinical competencies for Maternal and Infant Nursing; Pediatric Nursing/Growth and Development; Mental Health Nursing; Advanced Medical Surgical Nursing and Leadership and Supervision.
+Lecture Hours: o.o Lab Hours: o.o Other Hours: 160.0